Uncork & Unwind: Explore All That Napa Valley Has To Offer

 When you think about the quintessential location for vino in America, Napa Valley probably comes to mind.
 As one of the most popular wine regions in the world, Napa’s fertile soils are known for having some of the finest cabernet sauvignon and chardonnay grapes.

 In addition to its beautiful countryside filled with rolling vineyards, the Napa Valley area also has many other fun and relaxing activities.
 Napa Valley is made up of several towns, which include Calistoga, St. Helena, Oakville, Rutherford, Yountville, Napa and American Canyon.

-Fly into San Francisco International Airport and pick up your Hyundai Elantra or Toyota Camry from the Advantage Rent A Car counter, then drive less than an hour-and-a-half north to Napa Valley and spend a few days in California’s wine country.
+Fly into San Francisco International Airport and pick up your Hyundai Elantra or Toyota Camry from the rental car counter, then drive less than an hour-and-a-half north to Napa Valley and spend a few days in California’s wine country.

 Tip: Napa Valley can be extremely busy during the weekend, so the best time to visit is during the week when you should be able to avoid traffic jams and crowded tasting rooms.

 Napa Valley boasts more than 400 wineries and what seems like nearly as many options to get to them.
 Take a tour (with a designated driver!) — by limo, bus, luxury car or SUV, classic convertible or Napa Valley Wine Trolley.
 If you prefer to get a little exercise while you’re at it, cycle your way through the vineyards or take a hike through the hills and forests.

 Tip: While many of the larger wineries don’t require an appointment for tastings, some of the smaller ones do.
 Make sure you check the tasting room hours for each of the wineries you’d like to visit and plan accordingly.

 Since the Napa region is renowned for its cabernet sauvignons and chardonnays, be sure to treat your palate to these grapes’ juices.